melt-umn/Abella-AG-Interface/silver_compilation/BasicEncoding.md

 This means that the set of equations is vacuously satisfied, since there are no equations.

+We can end up defining equation relations for inherited attributes which don't occur on a nonterminal, but which occur on its children, if it sets the inherited attributes on them.
+For example, we commonly have a `Root` nonterminal in Silver which wraps a top-level construct in the language.
+This `Root` does not have inherited attributes occur on it, but sets the appropriate inherited attributes for its child, such as an attribute `env` for the environment.
+Thus we need an equation relation for `env` for `Root` to capture this equation.

 In systems where relations are assumed to be extensible, such as Prolog, we don't need to have declared full equation relations and defined component equation relations.
 We can simply define the